 ArcGIS Server Manager and the ArcGIS Enterprise portal are both accessed through a web browser.
 That means you can sign in to these applications from your local desktop without having to log on to the Amazon Elastic Compute Cloud (EC2) instances on AWS.

 You can create a service definition file in your local ArcMap installation that includes the data you want in your service.
 Once you have the file, sign in to your stand-alone or federated ArcGIS Server site on AWS through Manager and publish from the service definition file.

-If you deployed ArcGIS Enterprise on AWS, you can sign in to the portal website as a user with privileges to create content and publish hosted feature layers, upload data sources such as zipped shapefiles, zipped file geodatabases, or comma separated values (CSV) files to the portal and publish hosted feature layers that you can share with other members of your portal organization.
+If you deploy ArcGIS Enterprise on AWS, you can sign in to the portal as a user with privileges to create content and publish hosted feature layers, upload data sources such as zipped shapefiles, zipped file geodatabases, or comma separated values (CSV) files to the portal and publish hosted feature layers that you can share with other members of your portal organization.